 How to Get Your Spouse to Go to Marriage Counseling

 It’s not unusual for some spouses to be reluctant in getting professional help with their marriage, whether it’s to go to counseling or to attend a marriage retreat or workshop.
-If you are the one who is suggesting to your spouse that the two of you should consider getting professional help with your marriage, your approach and how you go about communicating the idea with your spouse is crucial.
-The manner in which you present the idea to your partner can be a major factor as to whether he or she will be resistant or receptive to the idea.
+Suggesting to your spouse that you as a couple should consider getting professional help with your marriage, just how you go about communicating the idea with your spouse is crucial.
+How you present the idea to your partner can have much to do whether or not he or she will be or receptive to the idea.

-Before suggesting that you and your spouse should seek professional help with your marriage, it is first important that you have a good understanding of the subject and be able to communicate about the most important aspects of seeking help.
-For example; why do you think that you and your spouse might benefit from getting professional marriage counseling?
-What kind of Marital help would be most beneficial for the two of you?
-What are the costs etc. Of great importance will be; what your spouse’s concerns are about going to marriage counseling or to a marriage intensive.
-The next step would be to provide your spouse with information that addresses those concerns.
+Before suggesting that you and your spouse should seek professional help with your marriage, first, it’s important that you understand the concerns and be able to communicate about important aspects of seeking help.
+For example; how do you think that you and your spouse might benefit from marriage counseling or a marriage retreat?
+What kind of marriage retreat would be most beneficial for the two of you?
+What are the costs etc. Importantly, what are your spouse’s concerns about going to marriage counseling or to a marriage intensive retreat.
+Getting clear about these things will help you be prepared to discuss his or her concerns.

-Often, when a spouse says that they don’t want to go to a marriage counselor or a marriage retreat, it’s usually not that they don’t care about you or the marriage.
-More than likely it’s that they have some valid fears or concerns about marriage counseling or that they don’t have an accurate understanding of what a marriage intensive retreat is.
-Here are some of the most common fears, concerns and misperceptions I’ve heard spouses have:
+When a spouse is reluctant to seek marriage counseling or attend a marriage retreat, it’s usually not that they don’t care about you or the marriage.
+Most likely it’s that they have valid fears or concerns about it that they don’t clearly understand.
+A few of the most common fears, concerns I’ve heard spouses have are:

 - They don’t want to be blamed for what’s wrong in the marriage.

-- Lack of accurate information about Cornerstone’s particular marriage intensive retreat.
+- A lack of information about the marriage retreat.

-- They think that couples should just be able to solve their problems on their own.
+- They think couples should be able to solve their problems on their own.

-- Fear of being embarrassed about having to tell someone about their problems.
+- Fear of being embarrassed about talking to anyone about their problems.

 - Concerns about the cost.

-- They feel hurt and angry and have difficulty listening to much of anything from their spouse.
+- They feel hurt and angry and have difficulty talking to or listening to their spouse.

 - Thinking; “It probably wouldn’t do us any good anyway.”

-- They don’t think their marriage is that bad
+- They may think their marriage is not that bad.

-- They think that their spouse is the one who needs help.
+- They may consider that you;re the one who needs help.

 - We went to marriage counseling before and it didn’t work.

 So, how do you get a reluctant partner to go to a marriage intensive retreat?”
 How do you know what their fears and concerns are?
-By having a conversation with them, preferrably an in-person one, or if a not an in-person conversation, then a phone conversation.
+Most importantly is by having a private conversation.